• How much do Greek and Latin online summer classes cost at Catholic University?

 • Are there scholarships available?

-Our tuition rate is already significantly reduced (less than half of the university's regular summer rate), but no further scholarships are available through our program.
+Our tuition rate is already significantly reduced, but no further scholarships are available through our program.
 We always recommend that prospective students consult with their own academic departments, programs, and (for non-Catholic University students) colleges and universities to see whether they might have some funding available.
 Academic professional organizations are also a good place to check.

 • Can I transfer these credits back to my own college or university?